Skirlez/fabricated-exchange/README.md

 Additionally, as of now the mod is under development.
 So you could also suggest or implement new features, or old features from previous equivalence mods.

+# Project Goals
+- Finish the project
+- Oh and also do not use any external libraries other than the Fabric API because I, personally, greatly dislike having to download additional jar files

 # Implemented Features
 - Philosopher's Stone
 - Transmutation Table
+- Energy Collectors Mk1-Mk3
 - EMC Mapper

 # NEW Features